whitneyburton/portfolios/students/1606-back/susi-irwin/20160804-susi-irwin-m1.markdown

 Mike noted that he was very impressed by the way I used the learnings I gained from my Mentor and applied them to my work.
 He was impressed that I understood what my mentor showed me, learned more about it on my own, adn thenw as able to describe and defend the use of it in my assessment.
 He suggested I write a blog post about this use of creating a new hash.

 #### 1. Ruby Syntax & API
-3: Developer is able to write Ruby with some debugging of fundamental concepts
+* 3 - Developer is able to write Ruby with some debugging of fundamental concepts
 #### 2. Completion and Progress
-4: Developer fully completes baseline assignment and one of the Challenge options.
+* 4 Developer fully completes baseline assignment and one of the Challenge options.
 #### 3. Testing
-4: Developer excels at taking small steps and using the tests for both design and verification
+* 4 - Developer excels at taking small steps and using the tests for both design and verification
 #### 4. Workflow
-3: Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts
+* 3 - Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts
 #### 5. Collaboration
-4: Developer actively seeks collaboration both before implementing, while in motion, and when stuck
+* 4 - Developer actively seeks collaboration both before implementing, while in motion, and when stuck
 #### 6. Enumerable & Collections
-3: Application demonstrates comfortable use of appropriate Enumerable methods
+* 3 - Application demonstrates comfortable use of appropriate Enumerable methods

 ### Work

-(Intro)
+Following are my solo (graded) projects for this Module.

 #### (Flashcards)

 * [GitHub URL](https://github.com/susiirwin/Flashcards)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/flashcards.markdown)

-(description)
+Flashcards is a REPL based game which consisted of multiple methods and classes interacting with each other.
+The point of the game is to answer trivia questions by inputting the answers into a terminal.
+After 4 guesses, the user is given a percentage of correct answers.

 Assessed By: Mike Dao